johnson-robert3/Lake-Eutrophish-GHG/README.md

 **DOC data:** sample values were corrected by subtracting the mean value of the blanks within the corresponding run. the first blank in each run was excluded (carryover from flushing) from this mean, as well as two blanks that were outliers (one had TOC > 1000 ppb, one had TOC < 10 ppb)

-**GHG Model Dataset:** days with erroneous metabolism values (i.e, negative GPP, positive R) are currently excluded from the total compiled dataset for use with GHG models; pond surface values of temperature and chlorophyll are calculated from sonde profiles and are each the mean of all values between 5 & 60 cm (0.05 - 0.6 m); *this has been updated to use sonde surface values (as above) instead of recalculating, so these values are now means from 0.05 - 0.5 m (instead of 0.6)*
+**GHG Model Dataset:** days with erroneous metabolism values (i.e, negative GPP, positive R) are currently excluded from the total compiled dataset for use with GHG models; pond surface values of temperature and chlorophyll are calculated from sonde profiles and are each the mean of all values between 5 & 50 cm (0.05 - 0.50 m)

-### Next Steps / To Do

-- [x] How should we treat erroneous metabolism estimates (GPP<0, R>0)?

-- [x] Deal with effed up sonde profile data - DOY 217 Pond E

-- [x] Calculate Z-mix/stratification from daily sonde profiles (gives us a pond-specific measure of mixing at the time of gas sampling)
-- [x] Compare sonde profile Z-mix to t-chain Z-mix (used in metabolism models).
-Are they similar?
-- [x] Can we get/use a single daily value of Z-mix from the t-chains? (e.g., daily mean, or mean of the few hours around when gas samples were collected)
-- [x] Add all other available variables (e.g., pH, DEA, Methanogenesis, Z-mix/stratification) into random forest models (random forests can handle missing data, so everything should be included)

-- [x] Reach out to Jon Walter to discuss statistical analyses of the dataset